-Neeraj Jolly, MD, DM, FACC, FSCAI, FAHA, is associate professor of medicine and medical director, cardiac catheterization laboratories at Rush University Medical Center in Chicago.
+Neeraj Jolly, MD, DM, FACC, FSCAI, FAHA, is professor of medicine and medical director, cardiac catheterization laboratories at Rush University Medical Center in Chicago.
 He is a graduate of Government Medical College, Punjabi University, India, and was a medical resident at Post-Graduate Institute of Medical Education & Research, Chandigarh, India, and at University of Cincinnati Hospital in Ohio.
 He completed an interventional cardiology fellowship at the Cleveland Clinic Foundation, He completed his cardiology fellowships at G.B.
 Pant Hospital, University of Delhi, India, and the University Hospitals of Cleveland in Ohio.

 Before joining the Section of Cardiology at Rush University Medical Center in 2011, he was an associate professor of medicine at the University of Chicago Medical Center.